avalokia/basic-trade-api/readme.md

 ## Endpoints
 The postman collection is provided in `Base Trade API - Devi Tara Avalokita.postman_collection` file.
-The `url` and the `port` is set as an environment variable that can be changed accordingly.
+The `url` is set as an environment variable that can be changed accordingly.

 | Method | URL | Description |
 | ------ | --- | ----------- |